-Kata - Form or Function
+Kata - form or function.

 As students of Shotokan Karate we know that kata lies at the heart of our training.

-It is the essence that holds our style together.
+After all it is the essence that holds our style together.

 So, I ask you again.